google/tensorflow-recorder/README.md

     project='my-project',
     region='us-central1')
 ```
+After calling TFRecorder's to_tfr() function, TFRecorder will create an Apache beam pipeline, either locally or in this case
+using Google Cloud's Dataflow runner.
+This beam pipeline will use the schema map to identify the types you've associated with
+each data column and process your data using [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) and TFRecorder's image processing functions to convert the data into into TFRecords.

 ## Contributing

 Pull requests are welcome.
 Please see our [code of conduct](docs/code-of-conduct.md) and [contributing guide](docs/contributing.md).

 ## Why TFRecorder?
 Using the TFRecord storage format is important for optimal machine learning pipelines and getting the most from your hardware (in cloud or on prem).

+TFRecords help when:
+* Your model is input bound (reading data is impacting training time).
+* Anytime you want to use tf.Dataset
+* When your dataset can't fit into memory

 In our work at [Google Cloud AI Services](https://cloud.google.com/consulting) we wanted to help our users spend their time writing AI/ML applications, and spend less time converting data.